werdnakof/DatabaseNotes/10_-_Logging_and_Recovery.md

 ### Logging

-Logging is the main approach to recovering from a system crash relies on a persistent record of changes made during a transaction
+Logging is the main approach to recovering from a system crash relies on a persistent record of changes made during a transaction.
 3 ways:

--   undo logging
+1. undo logging
--   redo logging
+2. redo logging
--   undo/redo logging
+3. undo/redo logging
     log records:
 -   **start-T**: transaction T has started execution
 -   **commit-T**: transaction T has completed successfully and will make not further changes to database items